peso/blazingjj/docs/design/tv-skin.md

 The status bar gives the user context relevant help.

+### Event handling (lazyjj)

+Mouse events are handled directly by the menu, but key events are more indirect.
+First, the application should define menu navigation keys.
+This means that the menu must get a map from key-events to menu-actions.
+The old design exposed functions corresponding to menu actions, but this is more verbose in the application code and less flexible than having a handle_action function which can trigger all actions.

+### Event handling (move to tui-menu)

+Since the mapping is quite generic, it ought to be implemented in a separate crate, but at least it is isolated to module so it will be easy to extract.

+The menu has function
+    on_event(self, Event) -> Option<MenuAction>
+which uses the event-action map provided by the application if the event is a key, and uses
+    self.on_mouse_event(Event) -> Option<MenuAction>
+if it is a mouse event.

+Application should do the following

+fn handle_event(event)
+    let Some(action) = menu.on_event(event)
+    else { return; }
+    // Handle menu command
+    menu.handle_action(action);
+    // Check for selection event
+    for e in menu.drain_events() {
+    match e {
+        MenuEvent::Selected(item) => {
+            // handle selection
+        }
+    }

 ### Detailed Design

 The place to describe all new interfaces and interactions and how it plays into